An acronym for Senatus Populusque Romanus, SPQR translates to “The People and Senate of Rome” and was the emblem of the Roman Empire.

 Best Wine Director in San Francisco Magazine

-Nominee for Best Wine Service in 2010 and 2011 by the James Beard Foundation
+Awarded for Best Wine Service in 2015 by the James Beard Foundation